pulp/pulp_installer/roles/pulp_common/README.md

         prereq_role: "pulp.pulp_four_role" # role to run immediately before the venv is created
       pulp-five:
         collectstatic: false
+      pulp-six:
+        source_dir: "/path/to/source/code/"
+        git_url: "https://github..."  # Optional.
+URL to the git repo from where plugin will be pulled.
+        git_revision: "v3.1.1"   # Optional.
+The specific git branch/tag/commit to be cheked out.
     ```
 * `pulp_cache_dir`: Location of Pulp cache.
 Defaults to "/var/lib/pulp/tmp".
 * `pulp_config_dir`: Directory which will contain Pulp configuration files.